 I spied some of my neighbors still talking outdoors so I went to ask them if I missed out on anything.
-As we chatted I came to the conclusion that since it was rent time (and the apartment wasn't really tossed) it seemed like they knew what they wanted and it may of been someone they knew.
-They only took money and a few other items and seemed to know where to look.
+As we chatted I came to the conclusion that since it was rent time (and the apartment wasn't really tossed) it seemed like they knew what they wanted and it may have been someone they knew.
+They only took the money and a few other items and seemed to know where to look.
 Of course, that's up to the police to figure out.
 We're all hoping they don't come back for more.

 When I was still living in San Francisco I had a white female crack addict cat burglar (say that 3 times quickly) break into my apartment and I was home.
 She was on the fire escape coming in my kitchen window and we came face to face.
 I fought with her until she got away from me out of my front door.
-I picked her out of a line up and they got her but the courts (even though this was her 3rd strike for cat burglary) gave her a month in jail with no drug rehab.
+I picked her out of a lineup and they got her but the courts (even though this was her 3rd strike for cat burglary) gave her a month in jail with no drug rehab.
 (They had promised she'd get rehab but that's the way things go these days.)

-Still, you only have yourself to blame if you're not careful around your house.
+Still, you only have yourself to blame if you're not careful about your place.
 Always keep your eyes peeled when you are around your home or property.
 Most people do not because at home is where we feel the safest and most comfortable.
 If anything happens out of the ordinary or you find some strangers on your property or at your door be vigilant!
 They may be dressed up and have the Watch Tower with them but that doesn't mean they aren't faking it to have a look around.
 Don't tell anyone where you keep your valuables or even if you have them.
 Use your common sense, these are hard times with even more hard up people.

+Keep your eyes opened these days.
 Stay safe and stay blessed my friends!